Friedrich Schlegel: Life and work

 In June 1802 he arrived in Paris, where he lived in the house formerly owned by Baron d'Holbach and joined a circle including Heinrich Christoph Kolbe.
 He lectured on philosophy in private courses for Sulpiz Boisserée, and under the tutelage of Antoine-Léonard de Chézy and linguist Alexander Hamilton he continued to study Sanskrit and the Persian language.
 He edited the journal Europa (1803), where he published essays about Gothic architecture and the Old Masters.
 In April 1804 he married Dorothea Veit in the Swedish embassy in Paris, after she had undergone the requisite conversion from Judaism to Protestantism.
 In 1806 he and his wife went to visit Aubergenville, where his brother lived with Madame de Staël.

-In 1808, he published an epoch-making book, Über die Sprache und Weisheit der Indier (On the Language and Wisdom of India).
-Here he advanced his ideas about religion and importantly argued that a people originating from India were the founders of the first European civilizations.
-Schlegel compared Sanskrit with Latin, Greek, Persian and German, noting many similarities in vocabulary and grammar.
+In 1808, he published Über die Sprache und Weisheit der Indier (On the Language and Wisdom of India).
+Here he advanced his ideas about religion and argued that a people originating from India were the founders of the first European civilizations.
+Schlegel compared Sanskrit with Latin, Greek, Persian, and German, noting many similarities in vocabulary and grammar.
 The assertion of the common features of these languages is now generally accepted, albeit with significant revisions.
 There is less agreement about the geographic region where these precursors settled, although the Out-of-India model has generally become discredited.

 In 1808, he and his wife joined the Catholic Church in the Cologne Cathedral.
 From this time on, he became more and more opposed to the principles of political and religious liberalism.
 He went to Vienna and in 1809 was appointed imperial court secretary at the military headquarters, editing the army newspaper and issuing fiery proclamations against Napoleon.
 He accompanied archduke Charles, Duke of Teschen to war and was stationed in Pest during the War of the Fifth Coalition.
 Here he studied the Hungarian language.
 Meanwhile, he had published his collected Geschichte (Histories) (1809) and two series of lectures, Über die neuere Geschichte (On Recent History) (1811) and Geschichte der alten und neuen Literatur (On Old and New Literature) (1815).
 In 1814 he was knighted in the Supreme Order of Christ.

 Following the Congress of Vienna (1815), he was councilor of legation in the Austrian embassy at the Frankfurt Diet, but in 1818 he returned to Vienna.
 In 1819 he and Clemens Brentano made a trip to Rome, in the company of Metternich and Gentz.
 There he met with his wife and her sons.
 In 1820 he started a conservative Catholic magazine, Concordia (1820–1823), but was criticized by Metternich and by his brother August Wilhelm, then professor of Indology in Bonn and busy publishing the Bhagavad Gita.
 Schlegel began the issue of his Sämtliche Werke (Collected Works).
 He also delivered lectures, which were republished in his Philosophie des Lebens (Philosophy of Life) (1828) and in his Philosophie der Geschichte (Philosophy of History) (1829).
 He died on 12 January 1829 at Dresden, while preparing a series of lectures.